ines22b/intelligent-patient-doctor-matching-ml/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source and available .

 ## 🙋 Author